tamizhvendan/personal-website/src/blog/marketplace-middleware/configuring-database-connection-pooling-migration-reloaded-workflow.md

                    :dependencies [[org.clojure/tools.namespace "0.3.1"]]}}) ; <2>
 ```

-<span class="callout">1</span> Adds a new source-path to load the Clojure files from the `dev` directory.
+<1> Adds a new source-path to load the Clojure files from the `dev` directory.

-<span class="callout">2</span> Adds a dev dependency [tools.namespace](https://github.com/clojure/tools.namespace) to reload the modified source files interactively.
+<2> Adds a dev dependency [tools.namespace](https://github.com/clojure/tools.namespace) to reload the modified source files interactively.

 Then, create a new file `user.clj` in the `dev` directory.